UWB-Biocomputing/Graphitti/docs/Developer/codingConventions.md

     - We use `#pragma once` instead of `#define` guards.

   * const and constexpr
-    - We put `const` and `constexpr` before the name as it is more readable
+    - We put `const` and `constexpr` before the typename as it is more readable

         `const  int i = 100;` not  `int const  i = 100;`